cs50/ide50-deb/ide50/files/home/ubuntu/workspace/README.md

 ## Compiling and Running

-* There are a couple ways to compile and run your C programs: using the terminal or using the built-in C debugger.
+To compile and run your C programs you can either use the terminal or the built-in C debugger.

 * Terminal